 Chicken Sopes are a truly transient appetizer!
 Why?
 Because they are so good!
 So these little guys go quite fast.
 And by the way they are not so little!
 These “mexican corn cakes” are about the size of a fist.
 Good thing this recipe makes a dozen of these deliciously filled cakes.

-Origin of Chicken Sopes or Sopes in General and Distinction
+Origin of Chicken Sopes and What are Sopes Made of…

 It is said that “sopes” originated from the central and southern parts of Mexico.
 Although no one truly knows or can pin point their true origin, all we really know is that they originated in Mexico.
 They are made out of very fine cornmeal or corn flour, “masa harina” or “masa de maize.”
 They were originally also known as pillizcadas.
-Their distinction from other similar antojitos (appetizer) is the pinched raised sides, forming a bowl, that holds all the scrumptious “goodies.”
+Their distinction from other similar antojitos (appetizers) is the pinched raised sides, forming a bowl, that holds all the scrumptious “goodies.”

 Their popularity in Mexico is quite bountiful.
 It is considered a common staple in most households and is eaten as a snack or starter to a meal.
 Also considered to be a very popular “street food.”
 They can be made with practically any kind of meat.
 Chicken, beef, pork, turkey and even seafood.
-As the title suggest, mine are chicken sopes!
+But these babies are chicken sopes!